Getting Engaged? Things You Should Discuss

 Getting engaged is a major decision that will affect the rest of your life.
 Every person (and every partnership) operates on their own unique timeline, and there is no set time for how long you should date someone before getting engaged.
 Most people get engaged after having been in a relationship with a person for what they consider a significant amount of time.

 Still, there are things to talk about before getting engaged that may not have come up over the course of the relationship.
 When you and your partner start thinking about getting engaged, it's time to shift your thinking towards the future rather than focusing on the relationship in the present.
-Together, you can decide whether an engagement is the right path for you and your partner to go down.
+Together, you can decide whether an engagement and jumping into wedding planning is the right path for you and your partner to go down.

 Things to discuss before getting engaged